Bannu District

-The major industries of Bannu are cloth weaving, sugar mills and the manufacturing of cotton fabrics, machinery and equipment.
-It is known for its weekly Jumma fair.
+Cloth weaving, sugar mills and the manufacturing of cotton fabrics, machinery and equipment are the major industries in Bannu.
+It is also known for its weekly Jumma fair.
 The district forms a basin drained by the Kurram and Gambila (or Tochi) rivers, which originate in the hills of Waziristan.
 Although Bannu is surrounded by rugged and dry mountains, it is a fertile place, and early English visitors had been known to refer to it as a "paradise" – see the description by Edwardes quoted by Thornton.